screepers/Screeps-Grafana-V2/README.md

 * `--debug`: listen to setup Docker logs
 * `--username`: overwrite the username for the Grafana admin user
 * `--password`: overwrite the password for the Grafana admin user
-* `--defaultRetention`: overwrite the default retention for the default retention polic of all not regex'd retention paths.
 * `--enableAnonymousAccess`: enable anonymous access to Grafana

 #### Network